PeterKitonga/PhotoshopLearning/Lesson 52 - Image Adjustments Casts/readme.md

 ![Illustration Example](../assets/images/illustration99.png)

-Here, I use the Photo filter adjustment layer and selected the color filter option.
+Here, I used the Photo filter adjustment layer and selected the color filter option.
 Using the color filter window I selected a blue color filter and increased the density using the slider.

 ![Illustration Example](../assets/images/illustration100.png)